MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-customer-split.md

 ---
 # Customer split on billing schedules

 On a billing schedule, the **Invoice account** is the customer that receives the sales order invoice to pay the bill.
 There are scenarios where more than one customer can pay for an invoice.
-The Customer split functionality allows you to add more customers that can be billed for the same billing schedule.
-You can enable this functionality by going to **Subscription billing > Recurring contract billing > Setup > Recurring contract billing parameters**.
+The **Customer split** functionality allows you to add more customers that can be billed for the same billing schedule.
+This functionality is enabled by going to **Subscription billing > Recurring contract billing > Setup > Recurring contract billing parameters**.
 Set **Customer split** to **Yes**.

 ## Customer split on billing schedule header
 Once a billing schedule is created, additional customers can be added to the billing schedule header.
 Select **Customer split** on the **Billing schedule** tab.
 The customer assigned as the **Billing schedule customer** is listed at the top in the **Customer account** and **Customer account name** fields.
-The new customer account added cannot be the same as the invoice account.
+The new customer account added can't be the same as the invoice account.

 To add a new customer:
 1. Select **Add line** on **Customer split lines**.